Subscribe To This Site

 The Freon flows through the copper lines to get from indoor unit to outdoor units.

-If you go outside, you should see it.
+If we go outside, we should see it.
 By the way, don’t touch the small copper lines.
-Its hot!
+It’s hot – yes, I did warn you!

 The principle behind how air conditioning works